Custom Packaging

 “We fixed the box design before print, and that saved the run.”
 That’s the sentence I hear from experienced ops managers after a good pre-production review, and it’s usually true because the biggest savings happen before the first sheet is printed.

 The right packaging design bulk order also improves freight planning.
 A carton that nests efficiently on a pallet can reduce cube, and a mailer that folds flat before assembly can save warehouse labor.
-A lot of people miss this part: design is not only about appearance.
 In practice, the package structure, the packing count, and the ship method often decide the actual landed cost more than a few cents of ink.
+In Dhaka, one of our apparel clients tracked the difference between a 320gsm kraft board run with a manual folder-gluer versus a 400gsm paperboard run on a Hongdou solar-powered folder-gluer and realized the latter aligned better with their WRAP and BSCI compliance documentation, despite slightly higher initial cost.

 For brands ordering in cartons, sleeves, mailers, or folding boxes at scale, the design has to be engineered to fit the machine route.
 That means the dieline must match the board thickness, the glue flap must be wide enough for reliable adhesion, and the artwork should avoid critical elements near folds, trims, and thumb cutouts.
 When that foundation is right, packaging design bulk order production becomes predictable instead of improvised.